robertgshaw/pacman/README.md

 ### Client:
 ##### The client code is decoupled into a few modules:
-    1) client.cc        Entry code that connects the client to the server
+1) `client.cc`          Entry code that connects the client to the server
-    2) client_api.cc    Manages the active connection to the server and implements the C/S communication protocol
+2) `client_api.cc`      Manages the active connection to the server and implements the C/S communication protocol
-    3) controller.cc    Client Kernel that holds the data structures and manages the view
+3) `controller.cc`      Client Kernel that holds the data structures and manages the view
-    4) view.cc          View which manages the NCURSES UI
+4) `view.cc`            View which manages the NCURSES UI
-    5) shared/board.cc  Underlying data structure which holds the state of the game (model)
+5) `shared/board.cc`    Underlying data structure which holds the state of the game (model)

-###### Client Functionality:
+###### Client Functionality
-    Concurrently do four things:
+Concurrently do three things:

 1) listens for user input and send request to the server to update state
 2) listen for events from the server and process them to update the client side board state
 3) update the user interface to match the model representation of the board

 ### Implementation:
-    Each client connection is managed by the pair of threads using the reader / write pattern "Event streaming" architectures to pass the updated state to the clients, client responsible for maintaining client side representation of the game
+Each client connection is managed by the pair of threads using the reader / write pattern "Event driven" architectures to pass the updated state to the clients, client responsible for maintaining client side representation of the game

 The client utilizes the MVC structure
     The controller manages the game, utilizing two threads (reader/writer pattern) The board is the model (underlying data structure) which holds the state of the game The view is the visual interpretation of the model + gets necessary data updates passed from the controller

 The controller uses the reader/writer paradigm threads to manage the game:
     "Writer Thread" --> this thread listens to the user input + wraps the user input in the C/S protocol and sends the events to the socket
     "Reader Thread" --> this thread listens to the socket for events; as events come in; the board is updated + the controller passes changes to the board to the view